A list of Christmas self-care ideas for surviving the holidays and boost your well-being.

 Make your Christmas self-care activity a fun time to share with your people!

 Put a few drops of essential oil of your choice in the bathtub.
 In the shower, take the time to breathe in the scent and use this shower to just relax.

 If you wish, make yourself a cup of herbal tea before the bath and enjoy with a good read to your liking.
 Slip into your warm and cozy pajamas once you’re done.

-Day 12 - Adopt a bedtime ritual for better sleep
+Christmas Self-care Idea #12: Adopt a bedtime ritual for better sleep

 Getting enough and high-quality sleep is one of the most needed yet often neglected self-care activities.

 Avoid eating 3 hours before sleep.
 An hour before going to bed, put away your phone and other electronics.
 Read a book on your list and calm your mind down from the holiday chaos.

 These nighttime routines will help you to fall asleep more quickly and stay asleep throughout the night.
 And you’ll be more energetic and refreshed the next day!

 So here you go.
 We hope that this list of Christmas self-care ideas helps to survive the holidays.